Every Pin Tells a Story! Every Pin holds a memory...

 The name of the Special Exhibit was: "Every Pin Tells A Story: Celebrating 25 Years With The Pin Peddlers"

 25 PIN COLLECTIONS WERE SELECTED FOR THIS SPECIAL EXHIBIT OF PIN COLLECTIONS AND THE UNIQUE TEXTILE-ORIENTED DISPLAYS CREATED TO SHOWCASE THEM.
-Here they are in alphabetical order of names:
+Enjoy viewing these unique collections and their stories.

 1. Quilt Pins- A Worldwide Language by Bonnie Browning (Paducah, Kentucky)

 Here is Bonnie's Story: "Quilting has taken me around the world.
 As I travel to judge and teach at conferences and guilds, I collect quilt pins as a memory of each stop on my journey.
 This collection represents my quilting trips all across the United States, and to Australia, Canada, Japan, Indonesia, Switzerland, and Turkey.
 Even today I can remember the quilters who traded pins with me and what we were doing.
 I was there when the NQA Board of Directors designated the third Saturday in March as National Quilting Day starting in 2002, and I have the entire collection of pins from the American Quilter's Society except 1985 - the only year I did not attend the AQS Show in Paducah.
 Preparing this quilt for this exhibit is the first time I have gathered all of my pins in one place... and I still have room to add more.
 I see more travels in my future!"